M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: The map between GCn and Der(hoen)

-The above sequence is exact on the left and right, but not in the middle.
-The cohomology of the middle term is calculated in Proposition \ref{prop:hoengracohom} to be $\R[-1]$.
-Furthermore this $\R[-1]$ is mapped to zero in $H^1(\Def(\hoLie_n\to \Gra_n^\whl)\conn)$.
+The single non-trivial cohomology class is represented by a graph with one edge and is easily checked to map to zero in $H(\Def(\hoLie_n\to \Gra_n^\whl)_\conn)$.
 Assume now that the sequence \eqref{equ:defseq} was exact.
-Then from the corresponding long exact sequence in homology one could conclude that
+Then from the corresponding long exact sequence in homology together with the previous remarks one could conclude that

 Hence, using that

 by Proposition \ref{prop:GCred}, Theorem \ref{thm:GCdef} would be proven.
 The problem is now that \eqref{equ:defseq} is \emph{not} exact in the middle.
 However, one can cure that defect: \begin{prop} There is a long exact sequence in homology